NIC0NIC0NI/TinyGC/README.md

 ## Note

-- For TinyGC, `GC::newValue` and `GC::newObject` is the **only** correct way to create collectable objects¡£
+- For TinyGC, `GarbageCollector::newValue` and `GarbageCollector::newObject` is the **only** correct way to create collectable objectsã€‚
-- All the objects allocated by `GC` are owned by the `GC` object.
+- All the objects allocated by `GarbageCollector` are owned by the `GarbageCollector` object.
+It will release all resources once go out of scope, therefore can be used within a function, as a non-static menber of class or as thread local.
-- `GC` will release all resources once go out of scope, therefore can be used within a function, as a non-static menber of class or as thread local.
+- `make_root_ptr` returns a `GCRootPtr` smart pointer that would guarantee the object it points to will not be collected.
-- `GC::newValue` and `GC::newObject` returns a `GCRootPtr` smart pointer that would guarantee the object it points to will not be collected.
+- The storage of `GCObject` is made up of three pointers: a pointer to virtual table, a pointer to the next `GCObject`, and a pointer to `GarbageCollector` who allocates it.
+While collecting garbage, the mark bit is compressed into the lowest bit of pointer.
+The storage of `GCRootPtr` is made up of three pointers, a pointer to `GCObject` and two pointers to the previous and next `GCRootPtr`.

 ## License